Grants & Scholarships

 Federal Work-Study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

-If you need helping filing the FAFSA book a one-on-one appointment with one of our college experts or attend a FAFSA completion night near you.
+If you need helping filing the FAFSA book a one-on-one appointment with one of our college experts.